8figalltimepro/CN_MiniProject-UE24-Team-6/README.md

 ## Requirements

-- Python 3.8 or higher (standard library only — no pip installs needed)
+- Python 3.8 or higher
 - OpenSSL (for certificate generation)

 ---